Why do schools use PAT tests?

-Schools can obtain printed PAT specimen sets on 30-days approval on a school order form through Customer Service or through the online shop.
+Schools can obtain printed PAT specimen sets on 30-days approval on a school order form through the online shop.
 A specimen set contains the manual, an example of each of the test booklets and answer sheets and the scoring and reporting software (available on USB or CD).
 Downloadable ACER Press purchases are not returnable or refundable.

 How can PAT test results be used?